ConsortiumGARR/idem-tutorials/idem-fedops/HOWTO-SimpleSAMLphp/Identity Provider/HOWTO Install and Configure a SimpleSAMLphp IdP v1.x on Debian Linux with Composer.md

         'certificate' => 'ssp-idp.crt',

-        'scope' => ['<INSERT-HERE-IDP-SCOPE>'],   // Usually the scope is the domain name 'userid.attribute' => 'uid' //deprecated, but needed by Consent module.
+        'scope' => ['<INSERT-HERE-IDP-SCOPE>'],   // Usually the scope is the domain name 'userid.attribute' => 'uid', //deprecated, but needed by Consent module.
 It takes the same value of the persistent NameID source attribute

         'UIInfo' => [
            'DisplayName' => [